jrobinson01/sm-element/README.md

 ```
 By adding another state and a few actions and effects, we can start to make the machine more useful.
 We added the "initial" state.
 Picture this as the starting point of your component.
 This could comprise of a simple search form.
 When the form is submitted, an event is sent to the machine via `this.send('submit_search')`.
 This triggers the transition to the "loading" state.

-This new state has an `onEntry` action which kicks off an asynchronous "doSearch" operation when the state is entered (onEntry is called in the scope of your component instance, so cannot be an arrow function).
+This new state has an `onEntry(data)` action which kicks off an asynchronous "doSearch" operation when the state is entered.
 When that operation resolves or rejects, we call send again with the appropriate event.
 The machine then transitions to the appropriate state (success or error).
 Notice the event is sent with the results of the operation (search results, or an error) which is simply returned by the effect function for the transition, causing an update to the components data.

-States can also define an `onExit` action but that is not demonstrated here.
+States can also define an `onExit(data)` action but that is not demonstrated here.

+ ***onEntry and onExit are called in the scope of your component instance, so cannot be arrow functions***.

+## Effects
 Notice that the transitions have a function labeled "effect".
 These effects should return any updates we want to make to the components data.
-Updating the component's data triggers a render call automatically.
+Updating the component's data triggers a render cycle automatically.
 In this case, we return the results of the search operation on success, and any error messages if the request fails.

 Now, suppose the search operation takes a long time, and during the "loading" state, there's a cancel button that when clicked, sends a "cancel_search" event.
 The loading state honors this event and transitions to the "initial" state.
 But what happens when that doSearch promise eventually resolves?